bitextor/bitextor/docs/CONFIG.md

 ```

 * `crawlerUserAgent`: [user agent](https://developers.whatismybrowser.com/useragents/explore/software_type_specific/crawler/) to be added to the header of the crawler when doing requests to a web server (identifies your crawler when downloading a website)
-* `crawlWait`: option that specifies the time (in seconds) that should be waited between the retrievals; it is intended to avoid a web-site to cut the connection of the crawler due too many connections in a low interval of time
+* `crawlWait`: time (in seconds) that should be waited between the retrievals; it is intended to avoid a web-site to cut the connection of the crawler due too many connections in a low interval of time
-* `crawlFileTypes`: allows to specify the files which we want to retrieve; `wget` will check the extension of pages to download
+* `crawlFileTypes`: filetypes that sould be retrieved; `wget` will check the extension of the document

 ### Linguacrawl